 A ceaseless experimenter in styles and media, he explored the art-making capabilities of such innovations such as the Polaroid camera in 1964, the color laser photocopier in 1987, the fax machine in 1989, the computer in 1990, the graphic tablet in 2008, the iPhone in 2009, the iPad in 2010 and HD-resolution cameras in 2011.

 Like Matisse, Hockney sees a work of art as “a celebration of pleasure.”
-A serious student of art history, he is always experimenting and seems to excel at everything he tries his hand at, creating one “celebration of pleasure” after another, none more so than the intensely colored recent paintings, with their contrasting, saturated hues worthy of the Fauves.
+A serious student of art history, he seems to excel at everything he tries his hand at, creating one “celebration of pleasure” after another, none more so than the intensely colored recent paintings, with their contrasting, saturated hues worthy of the Fauves.

 What is amazing about Hockney is that while always trying his hand at something new – never stagnating or repeating himself as many long-lived artists tend to do — his work is always original yet recognizably Hockney.
 There is no such thing as hackneyed Hockney.